 Inspect, clean, lubricate, adjust and replace parts as necessary.
 When inspection reveals the need for replacement parts, use genuine INDIAN MOTORCYCLE parts available from your dealer.
-Record service and maintenance information in the Maintenance Log beginning on page 163.
+Record service and maintenance information on page 157.

-NOTICE: Use of non-recommended lubricants and components can result in damage to the motorcycle.
+Use of non-recommended lubricants and components can result in damage to the motorcycle.
 Damage resulting from the use of non-recommended products is not covered by warranty.

-Perform maintenance at the intervals specified in the periodic maintenance table beginning on page 91.
+Perform maintenance at the intervals specified on page 85.
 Vehicles subjected to severe use must be inspected and serviced more frequently.